 Do I have to file a Certification?

-If you meet the federal definition of Investigator and you seek or receive external funds for research, you need to complete an Annual Certification using the SPARCS COI system.
+If you meet the definition of Investigator given in the Guidelines, you need to complete an Annual Certification using the SPARCS COI system.
 You also need to complete Research Certifications if asked to do so by ORIC.

 What happens if a conflict of interest Certification is not completed?

 When you receive a new award, the Office of Sponsored Programs will verify that you have a complete and unexpired Annual Certification on file, and that any Research Certifications specific to this project are also completed and reviewed.
 If these have not been completed, you will be notified by ORIC and/or OSP.
 You will not be able to begin spending on the new award until your Certifications are completed and reviewed, and any necessary conflict of interest management plans are in place.